tracyreed/profitwisesucks.com/README.md

 opposed to a partnership, because that would have alleviated penalties, late filing penalties, for him.
 And I think, based on the information we had at the time, we decided to move forward with a single member.
-It was our understanding that there wasn't another partner involved with the business." - Heistein 21:9-24, March 3 2022
+It was our understanding that there wasn't another partner involved with the business." - Heistein Dep.
+21:9-24, March 3 2022

 "...for some reason..."?
 How about going with what the government provided documentation says? "...alleviated penalties..."
 Does this imply that Heistein